Home » Copenhagen for FREE: Top list of 39 experiences

 Very attention-grabbing area.
 Painted streets and pavements together with interesting things from all over the world.
 For example palm trees, three tonnes of soil from the Palestinian Territories, a fountain from Morocco and litter bins from England.
 For sure this is a a colorful excursion for all.
 However it is not as vibrant now as when it was new.
 Because over time the paint has faded and worn down.

-Designed by famous Bjarke Ingels Group.
+Furthermore, it´s designed by the famous Bjarke Ingels Group.

 Nørrebrogade 210